-- Reviewed the quarterly and year end financial statements and made recommendations to the Board. - Deliberated over the internal audit and compliance reports, ensuring recommendations are carried out. - Reviewed and assisted in the development and implementation of sound and effective internal controls and business systems within the Group. - Reviewed the Risk Advisory Committee report, ensuring adequacy and effectiveness of the Group's Risk Management Framework.

-- Discussed and reviewed with the external auditors the results of their examination, their auditors' report and management letters in relation to the audit and accounting issues arising from the audit. - Reviewed the Group's compliance with regards to the Bursa Securities Main Market Listing Requirements and compliance with accounting standards issued by the Malaysian Accounting Standards Board.
+- Reviewed the quarterly and year end financial statements and made recommendations to the Board. - Deliberated over the internal audit and compliance reports, ensuring recommendations are carried out. - Reviewed and assisted in the development and implementation of sound and effective internal controls and business systems within the Company. - Reviewed the Risk Advisory Committee report, ensuring adequacy and effectiveness of the Company's Risk Management Framework. - Discussed and reviewed with the external auditors the results of their examination, their auditors' report and management letters in relation to the audit and accounting issues arising from the audit. - Conducted an annual assessment of the suitability and independence of the external auditors and thereafter made recommendations to the Board for their reappointment and subsequently sought shareholders' approval at the forthcoming Annual General Meeting. - Reviewed the Company's compliance with regards to the Bursa Securities Main Market Listing Requirements and compliance with accounting standards issued by the Malaysian Accounting Standards Board.